vistadataproject/documents/README.md

 # VISTA Data Project

-The VA Information Systems Technology Architecture (VISTA) is the VA's integrated clinical, business, and administrative information system that supports the operations of over 1200 VA hospitals and clinics nationwide.
+The Veterans Information Systems Technology Architecture (VISTA) is the U.S. Department of Veterans Affairs integrated clinical, business, and administrative information system that supports the operations of over 1200 VA hospitals and clinics nationwide.

 The VISTA Data Project is a new data-centric, model-driven approach to VISTA master data management, interfacing, and security.
 VISTA's data model - the roadmap to all of VA's institutional, business, and clinical processes and data - has evolved organically over the past 35 years, but has not been surfaced and leveraged in computable form.

-Now, for the first time, VISTA's native transactional data model - the **VISTA Data Model** - will be comprehensively exposed, enriched, and operationalized as a single, secure, symmetric (read-write), server-side interface to all relevant VISTA data.
-The VISTA Data Model further normalized across all local VISTA system models creating a national, standardized __Master VISTA Data Model (MVDM__).
-The MVDM enables read-write transactions across all 100+ VISTA systems enterprise-wide using a single, standard, secure mechanism, the SAFE interface.
+Now, for the first time, VISTA's native data model - the **VISTA Data Model** - will be comprehensively exposed, enriched, and operationalized as a single, secure, symmetric read-write, server-side interface to all clinical VISTA data.
+The VISTA Data Model (VDM) is then normalized across all VISTA system models creating a national, standardized __Master VISTA Data Model__ (MVDM), enabling secure read-write transactions across all 100+ VISTA systems enterprise-wide using a single, standard, secure mechanism.
+This MVDM-driven access mechanism is called the Secure Access Framework for the Enterprise (SAFE) interface.

 ### VISTA's new SAFE Interface